 Can I participate in the FEP Program, if I already participated in a past year?

 Yes.
 Please note in your application packet that you have previously been a member of the FEP program, with details on when and where you participated.

 What is the difference between a preceptor and a mentor?

 Preceptors are your supervisors.
 However, one of the goals of the on-site enrichment experience to provide students with the opportunity to develop mentors that are practicing within the health care profession.
 FEP will provide tools and materials to help interns progress in their relationships with their preceptors so that FEP preceptors become FEP mentors.

 Many students also take advantage of the opportunity to develop mentoring relationships with other leaders throughout the organization who may also become long-term mentors.

 How do I identify other mentors within an organization?

-Some organizations have formal mentorship programs and others do not.
-Even for those organizations that do assign a formal mentor, interns may find that there are other leaders in the organization that they would like to develop a formal relationship with.
+Some organizations have formal mentorship programs, and others do not.
+Even for those organizations that assign a formal mentor, interns may develop a formal relationship with other leaders in the organization.
 Many of these informal leaders/mentors are identified at organizations meetings or through project work.
 Introduce yourself to your potential mentor.
 Explain that you are an intern and ask if it is okay to schedule a meeting sometime in the next 1-2 weeks to learn more about their area of the hospital and to meet members of their team.
 Depending on your comfort level you can also ask to attend one of their team meetings.
-The key is that once you ask for time you will need to make certain that you follow-up.
+The key is that once you ask for time, you will need to make certain that you follow-up.